chrmey/SPRECLib/readme.md

 The elements of a SPREC code in SPRECLib are called Parts.
 FluidSampleType, TypeOfCollection, etc. are parts.
 Each part has a defined set of values, each one of them with a one or three character code (called CodePart).
 Seven parts make up the full code of a sample.

-SPRECLib also allows to "build up" a part from it's single values, that means you can use a temperature (degrees celsius) and a time value(minutes or two timestamps in milliseconds) and combine them to a PreCentrifugation.
+SPRECLib also allows to "build up" a part from it's values, that means you can use a temperature (degrees celsius) and a time value(minutes or two timestamps in milliseconds) and combine them to a PreCentrifugation.

+You see an overview of the structure of SPRECLib in the picture below.

 ![](readmeImages/sprecOverview.png)